‘Farmers’ Almanac’ Predicts A ‘Polar Coaster’ Winter

-Those who haven’t had a chance to get out and enjoy the warmth of the summer sun are going to want to do so while they can as winter is coming.
+Those who haven’t had a chance to get out and enjoy the warmth of the summer sun are going to want to do so while they can, as winter is coming.
 And, it doesn’t look good.

 According to the recently released Farmers’ Almanac extended weather forecast, a “polar coaster” is coming this season.

-Editor Peter Geiger revealed that nearly two-thirds of the United States would experience a “freezing, frigid, and frosty winter” that was just as bad, if not worse then last season.
+Editor Peter Geiger revealed that nearly two-thirds of the United States would experience a “freezing, frigid, and frosty winter” that was just as bad, if not worse, than last season.

 As Country Living Magazine reminds everyone, the publication also predicted a long and snowy winter last season.
 Unfortunately, the prediction did turn out to be fairly accurate.
 The publication now predicts the 2019-2020 season will be “another wild ride” filled with chilled temperatures and “hefty snowfalls.”